tanogc/disperse/README.md

 Along with other appropriate package citations, please, cite this code to reference R Functions to estimate functional diversity.

 ```
 Múrria, C., Iturrarte, G., Gutiérrez-Cánovas, C., 2020.
-A trait space at an overarching-scale yields more conclusive macroecological patterns of functional diversity.
+A trait space at an overarching-scale yields more
+conclusive macroecological patterns of functional diversity.
 Global Ecology and Biogeography 29 (10), 1729-1742
 ```

-Please, send questions or problems related with the use of this code to Romain Sarremejane (romain.sarremejane@gmail.com) or Núria Cid (ncid@ub.edu) or Cayetano Gutiérrez-Cánovas (cayeguti@um.es).
+Please, send questions or problems related with the use of this code to Romain Sarremejane (romain.sarremejane@gmail.com), Núria Cid (ncid@ub.edu) or Cayetano Gutiérrez-Cánovas (cayeguti@um.es).